Mediterranean Diet Meal Plan for Beginners

 Healthy fats: avocados, avocado oil, extra virgin olive oil, olives,

-Food to Limit or Avoid in Mediterranean Diet
+Food to Limit or Avoid in the Mediterranean Diet

-Added sugar: Added sugar is the ingredient in many foods but is very high in soda, table sugar, syrup, baked goods, candies, and ice cream
+Added sugar: Added sugar is an ingredient in many foods but is very high in soda, table sugar, syrup, baked goods, candies, and ice cream

 Refined grains: white bread, crackers, pasta, tortillas, chips,